GuySha123/shavim/README.md

 pnpm dev
 ```

-This project uses [styled-components](https://styled-components.com/) to style any copmponent easer and more efficient.
+This project uses [styled-components](https://styled-components.com/) to style any copmponent easier and more efficient.